What is Financial Accounting

 Basically, this principle ensures that the revenue and cost of generating that revenue match.

-Who Benefits From Financial Accounting
+Benefits of Financial Accounting

 Financial Accounting is the single most important indicator of a business’s health.
 This is important to all stakeholders of the business: